Blueprint Travelers

 Walking through the historical center of Santiago, Chile

-To use public transportation, you need to obtain a “Red” card.
+To use Santiago transportation, you need to obtain a “Red” card.
 You can buy them at subway stations with cash only.
 The card costs a flat fee but you don’t have to pay any additional fees to load money on the card.
 Overall, rides with the “Red” card will be a about 50 cents!

 The Subway